npm/npm-hook-receiver/README.md

 });
 ```

+## Configuration

+This example hook receiver exports a single function that takes a config object and returns a restify server.
+The config object must have two required fields plus any configuration you'd like to pass along to restify's `createServer()` function.
+The two required fields are:

+* `secret`: the secret you've shared with the registry for the hook
+* `mount`: the url path you expect the hooks to be posted to

+You must call `listen()` on the restify server yourself.
+The server object is an event emitter.
+Attach event listeners to it to act when hooks are fired.

 ## Events

 * `hook`: emitted for all successfully-received notifications.
 Listen for this event to handle all hooks.
 * `hook:error`: emitted on payload errors like missing or invalid signatures.
 * An event is also emitted for each hook event string.
-E.g, listen for `package:star-removed` to handle only unstarring notifications.
+E.g, listen for `package:star` to handle only starring notifications.

 See the npm hooks API documentation for the full list of events.